ElderFund is a discretionary assistance scheme launched on 31 January 2020.

 Will cognitive impairments be better recognised under the revised disability assessment framework?
 Does this mean someone with dementia will automatically qualify for ElderFund?

-Under the new framework and revised training curriculum, assessors will be guided more explicitly on the aspects to consider if an individual is suspected to be cognitively impaired.
-Assessors will therefore be better equipped to take into account the impact of cognitive impairment on an individual’s functional abilities, which will result in cognitively impaired individuals with higher care needs being able to more consistently qualify for ElderFund.
+Under the new severe disability assessment framework and revised training curriculum, assessors will be guided more explicitly on the aspects to consider if an applicant is suspected to be cognitively impaired.
+As assessors are better equipped to take into account the impact of cognitive impairment on an applicant’s functional abilities, cognitively impaired applicants with higher levels of functional impairment will more consistently qualify for severe disability scheme(s).

-Individuals with dementia or other cognitive impairments will still need to undergo a disability assessment in order to qualify for ElderFund, as their functional abilities may be affected in varying degrees by their cognitive impairment.
+Applicants with dementia or other cognitive impairments will still need to undergo a disability assessment in order to qualify for severe disability scheme(s) payouts, as dementia/cognitive impairment could affect the applicant’s functional abilities to varying extents.